Rasalp1/canvas-lm/PRIVACY_POLICY.md

 ## Children's Privacy

-Canvas LM is intended for use by students and educational institutions.
+Canvs LM is intended for use by students and educational institutions.
 We do not knowingly collect information from children under 13 without parental consent or school authorization.

 If you are under 13, please:
 - Obtain permission from your parent or guardian